JENebel/nebulang/README.md

     fun foo(a: int) = a * 2
     //Returns 14

 This also ensures both self-recursion and mutual recursion.
 A function can acces all variables declared before the declaration of the function AND the calling location.
+Functions can also be called before it is declared, but in that case the function needs a type annotation, to enable type checks in recursive functions.

 The example also illustrates that there is no need for a block if the function is a single statement.